UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-02-08-Graph-Bitlocker.md

 # Backup Bitlocker recovery key

 You can store recovery key in local `Active Directory` or `Azure Active Directory`.
-Sending key to AD requires line of sight with domain controller where AAD Internet connection is enough.
+Sending key to AD requires line of sight with domain controller where for AAD Internet connection is enough.
 Let's stick with AAD 💪

 To perform backup you will need open `PowerShell` as an administrator and execute